-In brief
+In brief:

 - The COVID-19 pandemic is leading to a health and an economic crisis of unprecedented scale for this generation.
-With limited evidence to draw on, understanding what policies to use is difficult. - In the face of this uncertainty, blanket lockdowns have been imposed across many developed and developing countries.
+With limited evidence to draw on, understanding what policies to use is difficult. - This brief is a collaboration between CID and IGC - In the face of this uncertainty, blanket lockdowns have been imposed across many developed and developing countries.
 The global economic impacts of these are already being felt.
 Particularly in developing countries, the effects are amplified with the cessation of economic activity, threatening to push millions more people into poverty, and other unintended adverse health consequences. - Protracted, blanket national-level lockdowns are likely to be inefficient and costly instruments.
 As a vaccine is at least 18 months away, countries cannot afford to sustain complete lockdown measures during this time period.
 Already the pressure to open up is immense.
-Refocusing on localised measures of 'smart containment' that both respond to the health crisis and limit economic consequences is key. - Within a framework of active learning, even governments with limited capacity can develop graded and data-responsive smart containment policies.
+Refocusing on localised measures of 'smart containment' that both respond to the health crisis and limit economic consequences is key. - Within a framework of active learning, even governments with limited capacity can develop graded and dataresponsive smart containment policies.
 Once operationalised, these plans will help generate further evidence for policymakers, leading to better contextualised and sustained solutions.